 - isoniazid (medicine to treat a lung infection known as tuberculosis or TB)

 This list does not include all medicines that may interact with Insulin glargine.

 Always notify your doctor or pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicines, supplements and medicines that you buy without a prescription.

 It is important for you to maintain a healthy diet and weight in order to help keep your diabetes under control.

 It may be helpful to discuss your diet plan with your doctor or dietitian to manage your weight and blood sugar levels.

-If you have not yet opened it, store Insulin glargine in a refrigerator between 2 to 8 degrees Celsius.
-Do not allow to freeze.
+If you have not yet opened it, store Insulin glargine in a refrigerator between 2-8°C. Do not allow to freeze.
 If frozen, this medicine will become ineffective and should not be used.